 - Go to the VPN service’s website and create an account.
 You will probably have to sign up for a paid subscription right now.

-- Download the Windows 10 installer and install the VPN client on your computer.
+- Download the Windows installer and install the VPN client on your computer.

 - Start the VPN client (there will probably be an icon on your Windows desktop).
 Hit the Quick Connect button in the desktop client window.
-After a few seconds you should be connected to the “best” VPN server for you.
+After a few seconds, you should be connected to the “best” VPN server for you.

-At the same time, browser extensions can’t be as big as desktop clients, nor use as much computing power.
-As a result, VPN browser extensions either require the desktop client to be installed so they can function as remote controls for it (ExpressVPN), or they can function without the desktop client, but can only provide a subset of the capabilities of the desktop client (NordVPN, Surfshark, and many others).
+VPN browser extensions either require the desktop client to be installed so they can function as remote controls for it (ExpressVPN), or they can function without the desktop client, but can only provide a subset of the capabilities of the desktop client (NordVPN, Surfshark, and many others).

-Another potential drawback of the standalone VPN Chrome extensions is that they only protect communications between Chrome and the Internet.
+A potential drawback of the standalone VPN Chrome extensions is that they only protect communications between Chrome and the Internet.
 Anything that doesn’t use Chrome to communicate with the outside world will be unprotected.